JulietteOrtholand/julietteortholand.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I started a Ph.D in applied mathematics for medicine in September 2021 under the supervision of [Stanley Durrleman](https://who.rocq.inria.fr/Stanley.Durrleman/) at Brain Institute, INRIA ([ARAMIS](https://www.aramislab.fr/) team).
+I am a postdoc at Amsterdam UMC in the [KIK department](https://kik.amsterdamumc.org/).
+I am working on causal inference in a time-varying treatment context applied to Intensive Care Unit.

-I work on the development of models for longitudinal data and events in the context of neurodegenerative diseases.
-The models could then be used for prediction and/or for the description of the pathology.
+I have a Ph.D. in applied mathematics for medicine focusing on description and prediction of longitudinal data and events at INRIA ([ARAMIS](https://www.aramislab.fr/) team).
+In particular I worked on developping a joint model to study Amyotrophic Lateral Sclerosis.
+After my Ph.D.
+I made a collaboration with [Harvard Medical School and MGH Biostatistics](https://biostatistics.massgeneral.org/about/) to study the causal aspect of longitudinal data truncated by death still in the context of ALS.